-The Tokenization of Intellectual Property Rights and Assets in the Context of Digitalization of Business
+Research Focus: The Tokenization of Intellectual Property Rights and Assets in the Context of Digitalization of Business

 - M.Sc.
 (Master of Science), King's College, University of London, London, UK: Finance - B.A.
-(Bachelor of Arts in Business Administration), FOM University of Applied Sciences, Essen, Germany: Banking and Finance - Apprenticeship (IHK), Rheinbraun Brennstoff GmbH (RWE Power AG), Cologne, Germany: Merchandiziung and Foreign Trade.
+(Bachelor of Arts in Business Administration), FOM University of Applied Sciences, Essen, Germany: Banking and Finance - Apprenticeship (IHK), Rheinbraun Brennstoff GmbH (RWE Power AG), Cologne, Germany: Merchandiziung and Foreign Trade

-Profile: Experienced investment banker and trader in equity and derivatives in banks and stock markets.
+Profile: Dardan is an experienced investment banker and trader in equity and derivatives in banks and stock markets.